 The Examination Program will maintain the privacy and security of candidates' personal information using industry standard methods.
 DTS will collect and retain personal information to serve candidate needs, administer the examination, fulfill Examination Program responsibilities (e.g., to maintain the integrity of the test and detect and prevent unlawful activity), and fulfill legal requirements.
-Examination results shall be retained indefinitely, along with testing records and candidates' personal information.
+Examination results shall be retained indefinitely, along with testing records and candidates' personal information to the extent consistent with applicable law.

 Before the examination is administered, candidates will be required to provide a written release concerning the collection of their biometric information.
-Biometrics are collected by the Administration Vendor for purposes of verifying identity and detecting and preventing unlawful activity; the data is stored securely by the Administration Vendor.
+Biometrics are collected by the Administration Vendor for purposes of verifying identity and detecting and preventing unlawful activity.
+The Administration Vendor is required to store data securely consistent with applicable law.

 As applicable and in accordance with the purpose of each specific Examination Program, examination results will be released or reported to state boards, education programs, or other entities upon written candidate authorization or designation by electronic means through the electronic application or score report request form.
 Examination results may be released or reported in the absence of such authorization when policies indicate that such notification is appropriate (e.g., notification of state boards concerning an irregularity).
 Examination results may be released to education programs to enable those programs to understand student outcomes.
-For research and policymaking purposes, examination results may be released - with personally identifying information removed - to individuals or entities that the Examination Program deems legitimately interested.
+For research and policymaking purposes, in its sole discretion the examination program may release results - with personally identifying information removed - to individuals or entities that the Examination Program deems legitimately interested.
 Information regarding privacy policies is made available to all candidates and the public.

 The ADA provides information technology support for the Examination Program and uses data security procedures to protect the integrity of personal and exam information.
 Security safeguards include administrative, technical, and physical safeguards over data and data processing systems.
-For information on policies relating to your use of the ADA website, please refer to the Privacy Notice and Terms of Use available at ADA.org/privacy-notice.
+For information on policies relating to your use of the ADA website, please refer to the Privacy Notice and Terms of Use available at ADA.org.